Deeply bound (24$D_J$ + 5$S_{1/2}$) $^{87}$Rb and $^{85}$Rb molecules for eight spin couplings: Experimental Results

 The starkest difference among the spectra in Fig.~\ref{fig:data} is between $J$=5/2 (right) and $J$=3/2 (left); the deepest resonances differ by up to 150~MHz.
-Since the molecular binding and the fine structure scale as $n^{-6}$ and $n^{-3}$, respectively, the molecular binding exceeds the fine structure at low $n$.
-When this happens, the molecules are classified as Hund's case (a) \cite{hund1927,brown2003} and the lower $J$-value has the more deeply-bound molecular states.
-Molecules in Rb 24$D_J$ are very deep in the Hund's case (a) regime.
+The depths of the molecular potential wells and the fine structure scale as $n^{-6}$ \cite{Krupp2014prlalignment} and $n^{-3}$, respectively.
+At low $n$, the molecular binding interaction strength exceeds the fine-structure splitting.
+When this happens, the molecules are classified as Hund's case (a) \cite{hund1927,brown2003}.
+In this limit, the molecular potentials that asymptotically connect to $J$=5/2 approach and repel from the adiabatic potentials that connect to the $J$=3/2 atomic level.
+As a result, in the Hund's case (a) regime, the $J$=3/2 adiabatic potentials become deeper than the fine-structure coupling, with their depths scaling as $n^{-6}$, whereas the $J$=5/2 potentials are limited in depth by the fine structure splitting; hence their depths scales as $n^{-3}$.
+Molecules in Rb 24$D_{J}$ are far into the Hund's case (a) regime.
 The relevance of Hund's cases to Rydberg-ground molecules has been discussed in detail in Ref. \cite{Anderson2014praangmom}.

-The largest difference among the rows in Fig.~\ref{fig:data} and Table \ref{fig:binding_energy_table} is between the molecular resonances of the shallow potentials (\textit{i.e.}, the B and D peaks) for $F_<$ and for $F_>$, which differ by up to 70~MHz.
+The largest difference among the rows in Fig.~\ref{fig:data} and Table \ref{fig:binding_energy_table} is between the states in the shallow potentials (i.e., the $B$ and $D$ peaks) for $F_<$ and $F_>$, which differ by up to 70~MHz.
 The strong dependence on $F_2$ is expected from the PECs in Fig.~\ref{fig:pecs_ex_joined}.
-The B and D peaks also exhibit isotopic differences up to $\sim$10~MHz, which originate from the different hyperfine-coupling strengths $A_{\text{HFS}}$, nuclear spins $I_2$, and masses.
+The $B$ and $D$ peaks also exhibit isotopic differences up to $\sim$10~MHz, which originate from the different hyperfine-coupling strengths $A_{\text{HFS}}$, nuclear spins $I_2$, and masses.

-The A-peaks are similar for $F_>$ and $F_<$ but vary slightly between the two isotopes (see Fig.~\ref{fig:data} and Table~\ref{fig:binding_energy_table}).
-As the A-PECs are virtually identical, the variation is likely due to the isotopic mass difference.
-The heavier isotope has deeper binding energies because of its smaller vibrational frequencies.
-The two unlabeled resonances immediately to the right of A$_{2}$ (at $-370$ to $-330$~MHz) have a pronounced mass effect, suggesting that they correspond to states of the inner PEC wells at $R$ $\approx$ 710$a_0$ in Fig.~\ref{fig:pecs_ex_joined}.
+The $A$ peaks are similar for $F_>$ and $F_<$ but vary slightly between the two isotopes (see Fig.~\ref{fig:data} and Table~\ref{fig:binding_energy_table}).
+As the $A$-PECs are virtually identical, the variation is likely due to the isotopic mass difference.
+The heavier isotope has deeper binding energies because of its smaller vibrational frequencies within the same potential.
+The two unlabeled resonances immediately to the right of $A_{2}$ (at -370 to -330~MHz) show a pronounced difference between isotopes, suggesting that they correspond to states of the inner PEC wells at $R$ $\approx$ 710$a_0$ in Fig.~\ref{fig:pecs_ex_joined}, where a mass difference has a greater quantitative effect because of the larger spacings between vibrational states.